15 cm Ring Kanone L/30: The navy 15 cm MRK L/30

+The army conversion

-The 15 cm Ring Kanone L/30 was fairly conventional for its time and most combatants during the First World War had similar conversions of naval guns such as the British BL 6-inch Mk VII or the French Canon de 155 L modele 1916.
+The 15 cm Ring Kanone L/30 was fairly conventional for its time.
+Most combatants during the First World War had similar conversions of naval guns, such as the British BL 6-inch Mk VII or the French Canon de 155 L modele 1916.
 The barrels were mounted on simple two-wheeled steel box trail carriages which did not have a recoil mechanism or a gun shield.
 The carriages were tall and there was an opening behind the breech to allow high angles of elevation.
-To facilitate towing on soft ground the wheels were often fitted with Bonagente grousers patented by the Italian major Crispino Bonagente.
+To facilitate towing on soft ground, the wheels were often fitted with Bonagente grousers patented by the Italian major Crispino Bonagente.
 These consisted of rectangular plates connected with elastic links and are visible in many photographs of World War I artillery from all of the combatants.
 A set of wooden ramps were placed behind the wheels and when the gun fired the wheels rolled up the ramp and the gun was returned to position by gravity.
 A drawback of this system was the gun had to be re-aimed each time which lowered the rate of fire.